stellar-deprecated/docs/learn/concepts/ledger.md

   - **Close time**: When the network closed this ledger.
 UNIX timestamp.

-  - **Upgrades**: How the network adjusts the [base fee] (/concepts/fees.md) and moves to a new protocol version.
+  - **Upgrades**: How the network adjusts the [base fee](./fees.md) and moves to a new protocol version.
 This field is usually empty.
-For more info, see [versioning] (/concepts/versioning.md).
+For more info, see [versioning](./versioning.md).

 - **Transaction set result hash**: Hash of the results of applying the transaction set.
 This data is not, strictly speaking, necessary for validating the results of the transactions.
 However, this data makes it easier for entities to validate the result of a given transaction without having to apply the transaction set to the previous ledger.

 - **Bucket list hash**: Hash of all the objects in this ledger.
-The data structure that contains all the objects is called the [bucket list] (/src/bucket).
+The data structure that contains all the objects is called the [bucket list](https://github.com/stellar/stellar-core/tree/master/src/bucket).

 - **Ledger sequence**: The sequence number of this ledger.